Chart Color Schemes

 Population

-Casuarina lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends
+Casuarina lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Casuarina (WA) is around 2,204 people.
-This reflects an increase of 217 individuals since the 2021 Census, which reported a population of 1,987 people.
-The change was inferred from AreaSearch's estimate of 2,086 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population results in a density ratio of approximately 220 persons per square kilometer.
-Casuarina's growth rate of 10.9% since the 2021 census exceeded the national average of 8.9%, indicating it as a region with notable population growth.
-Interstate migration contributed around 70% of overall population gains during recent periods, although all factors including natural growth and overseas migration were positive contributors.
+The population of the Casuarina (WA) statistical area (Lv2), as estimated by AreaSearch, is around 2,154 as of Nov 2025.
+This figure reflects an increase of 167 people since the 2021 Census, which reported a population of 1,987.
+The change was inferred from the resident population of 2,054 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 2 validated new addresses since the Census date.
+This level of population equates to a density ratio of 215 persons per square kilometer.
+Over the past decade, from 2015 to 2025, Casuarina has demonstrated resilient growth patterns with a compound annual growth rate of 8.7%, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration contributing approximately 70.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, significant population increase is forecasted for Casuarina.
-By 2041, the area is expected to gain an additional 964 persons, reflecting a total increase of 67.7% over the 17-year period.
+However, all drivers including natural growth and overseas migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, a significant population increase is forecast for Casuarina (WA) (SA2).
+By 2041, based on aggregated SA2-level projections, the area is expected to increase by 974 persons, reflecting an overall increase of 72.0% over the 17 years from 2024 to 2041.

 Frequently Asked Questions - Population